-- Employing a full-time Welfare Office, to support parents and children. - Allocating funds to enable pupils to participate in extra-curricular activities. - Providing breakfast opportunities and school uniform. - Parent workshops (formal and informal) to encourage engagement and a strong home- school partnership.
+- Allocating funds to enable pupils to participate in extra-curricular activities. - Funded breakfast club and school uniform. - Attendance initiatives. - Parent workshops (formal and informal) to encourage engagement and a strong home- school partnership.

 We may utilise the following communication-focused interventions: